drewjtaylor/drews-node-project/README.md

 In order to test endpoints, you will need to have [MongoDB](https://www.mongodb.com/try/download/community) installed globally, and you will need a program to directly test the endpoints such as [Insomnia](https://insomnia.rest/download), or [Postman](https://www.postman.com/downloads/).
 I used postman, so any screenshots or instructions here will assume you have the same, but any program should work as long as you know how to perform the same steps (add bearer tokens, switch between HTTP methods, etc.)

+You will also need openSSL installed in order to create a development example of a certified HTTPS connection.

 ## If you haven't already, run <code>npm install</code> to download dependencies.

 ## 1. Create a folder named "data"

+## 2. In the /bin folder, create a development SSL key

+Navigate a terminal to the /bin folder, and enter the following:

+<code>openssl req -nodes -new -x509 -keyout server.key -out server.cert</code>

+If you like you can answer the prompts, but since this is just for development don't stress about it.
+You can even just enter all answers blank.

-## 2. From the parent folder of "data", run the following:
+## 3. From the parent folder of "data", run the following:

 <code>mongod --dbpath=data</code>